thejcfactor/cb-dev-days-node3x/docs/windows_lab0.md

 Start the API by running the following command to start the npm development server.
 The express server should be listening on port 3000.

 >**Note:** nodemon is used so that any changes made will be reflected on save without having to manually restart the development server.
+However, it is possible that nodemon has some problems correctly restarting upon save.
+Be sure to check that the server has restarted after making code changes.

 ```powershell
 PS C:\Users\Administrator\Documents\cbDevDays\node3x\cb-dev-days-node3x> npm run dev